 Families provide extra clothes, wipes, plastic bags, etc.

-School staff should develop a three deep staffing approach to ensure the student is supported appropriately.
+School staff should develop a three deep staffing approach to ensure the student is supported in their toileting journey.

 FAQ's

 In the past, SDUSD required potty training for general education pupils in Pre-K only.
-A recent change in state legislation does not permit districts to deny enrollment to incoming UTKs or kindergarteners if they are not fully potty trained.
-Students in Pre-K, UTK, and Kindergarten are now admitted to Early Learning Programs regardless of toileting independence.
-Pupils with IEPs likewise cannot be denied enrollment in Pre-K or UTK.
+A change in state legislation does not permit districts to deny enrollment to incoming TKs or kindergarteners if they are not fully potty trained.
+Students in Pre-K, TK, and Kindergarten are now admitted to Early Learning Programs regardless of toileting independence.
+Pupils with IEPs likewise cannot be denied enrollment in Pre-K or TK.

-A: Although non-toileting independent students cannot be denied enrollment, SDUSD strongly urges parents to ensure their child is fully potty trained before enrolling in UTK.
-For some children, this is not possible and we will partner with families to help support the students' toileting journey.
+A: Although non-toileting independent students cannot be denied enrollment, SDUSD strongly urges parents to support their child in toilet training the summer before starting in TK.
+For some children, it is not possible to be fully toilet trained and therefore, the school will partner with families to help support the students' toileting journey.

 Q: How can a parent request a meeting with the classroom staff?